A Functional Medicine Approach To Treating Crohn’s Disease

 Supplements

 - Fish oil: Omega-3 fatty acids found in fatty fish and fish oil supplements may reduce underlying inflammation present in Crohn’s.
-Studies suggest they may keep patients in remission longer, but more research is needed to understand how this works.
+Studies suggest they may keep patients in remission longer, but more research is needed to understand exactly how this works.
 (4)

 - Saffron: This spice has antioxidant and anti-inflammatory effects that may reduce gastrointestinal tract inflammation.
 Studies show it may also neutralize free radicals that damage sensitive intestinal tissues in cases of intestinal bowel disease (IBD).
 (6)